 - Pay off debt: If you have any college debt, a mortgage, or any other personal debt, you do not want this to be passed on to your family.

-- Help a family member with health problems: After you have passed away, the last thing you want is your family to use their savings after you are gone.
+- Help a family member with health problems: After you have passed away, the last thing you want is for your family to use their savings after you are gone.

 - Collateral coverage: If you borrowed a business loan for which you used a personal asset as collateral, your family may have to dip into their savings to pay off the lender.
 If you used your house as collateral, they may even risk losing it after you are gone.

-Uses of life insurance for business purposes
+Uses of life insurance for your business

-- Cash value: As mentioned earlier, permanent life insurance policies often include a cash value component.
+- Cash value: As mentioned earlier, life insurance policies often include a cash value component.
 This is essentially your savings, which may come in handy if you need some cash quickly.

 - Buy-sell agreement: If you die, your business partner could use the death benefit to take over your stake or assets.

-- Key person protection: The death benefit of an important person such as an owner or executive can be used to make up for lost profit, and to find someone to replace the individual.
+- Key person protection: The death benefit of an important person, such as an owner or executive, can be used to make up for lost profit and to find someone to replace the individual.

 How to buy life insurance as a business owner